s-u/macosvm/README.md

 The project can be built either with `xcodebuild` or `make`.
 The former requires Xcode installation while the latter only requires command line tools (see `xcode-select --install`).

 ### Quick Start
-The tools requires at least macOS 12 (Monterey) since that is the first system implementing the necessary pieces of the Virtualization framework.
+The tool requires at least macOS 12 (Monterey) since that is the first system implementing the necessary pieces of the Virtualization framework.
 To create a macOS guest VM you need the following steps:

 ```
 ## Download the desired macOS ipsw image, e.g.: